albar965/albar965.github.io/littlenavmap-faq.md

 **Note that many of these issues are a result of MSFS limitations and cannot be fixed in** *Little Navmap* **.**

 -  **Active pause in MSFS breaks the connection and does not allow to reconnect even when restarting *Little Navmap*.
    This is a MSFS issue.
-Use the key `Esc` for normal pause or click the toolbar button for pause to avoid problems.**
+Use the key `Esc` for normal pause or click the toolbar button for pause to avoid problems.
+   You can restore the connection by toggling the active pause on the toolbar button.**
 -  **Some third-party plugins like traffic add-ons might cause connection issues when used together with *Little Navmap*.**
 -  Autoconnect to the simulator does not work reliably.
 -  City and state names are missing in the search (fixed with *Little Navmap* 2.8.2.beta).